nobitlost/Builder/README.md

 ### Proxy Access To Remote Includes ###

-To specify a proxy that should be used when you are including files from remote resources (ie. GitHub or remote HTTP/HTTPs servers), set the environment variables `HTTP_PROXY`/`http_proxy` and/or `HTTPS_PROXY`/`https_proxy` for HTTP and HTTPS protocols respectively.
+To specify a proxy that should be used when you are including files from remote resources (ie. GitHub, Bitbucket Server or remote HTTP/HTTPs servers), set the environment variables `HTTP_PROXY`/`http_proxy` and/or `HTTPS_PROXY`/`https_proxy` for HTTP and HTTPS protocols respectively.

 For example, to operate through a proxy running at IP address 192.168.10.2 on port 3128 for HTTP requests, you should set the environment variable: `HTTP_PROXY='http://192.168.10.2:3128'`.
 All of Builder’s HTTP requests will now go through the proxy.